 Reduce the time and effort required to gather information during audits

-Provides information to internal and external auditors, that they require during audits as it costs significant time and effort.
-Having the required information in a central repository and being able to report on that easily will avoid reinventing the wheel every time, saving significant amount of time and effort.
+Provides information to internal and external auditors that they require during audits as it costs significant time and effort.
+Having the required information in a central repository and reporting on that easily will avoid reinventing the wheel every time, saving a significant amount of time and effort.

 Effectively retire assets

-IT Assets nowadays need to be retired and disposed of in compliance with environmental regulations and data security policies.
-Also any residual value needs to be cashed.
+Nowadays, IT assets need to be retired and disposed of according to environmental regulations and data security policies.
+Also, any residual value needs to be cashed.

 Determines Total Cost of Ownership and actual asset value

-Determines TCO includes costs of acquiring the asset as well as all costs associated with the exploitation of the asset during its lifecycle and the actual asset value is the actual value at any given time, not necessarily purchase price minus depreciation.
+Determines TCO includes costs of acquiring the assets all costs associated with exploiting the support during its lifecycle.
+The actual asset value is the real value at any given time, not necessarily purchase price minus depreciation.